rndexe/nowtransmitting/programmes/lectures/one-health.md

 date: 2021-06-04T13:00:00.000Z
 link: http://bit.ly/lecture-ramakrishnan
 expertname: Uma Ramakrishnan
+expertbio: "Uma Ramakrishnan is a professor at the National Center for Biological Sciences (NCBS) in Bengaluru.
+Ramakrishnan obtained her PhD on population genetics from the University of California, San Diego and continued her postdoctoral training at Stanford University.
+She joined the faculty at NCBS in 2005, where her laboratory uses genetic data to understand how changes in the ecosystem affect biodiversity.
+Her laboratory has pioneered methods to study the population genetics of tigers by studying their fecal samples.
+She is also interested in understanding how geography affects the biodiversity in mountain bird communities.
+For her scientific contribution in the field of conservation biology, she received the Parker/Gentry Award in 2016, and was awarded the Core Fulbright Visiting Fellowship in 2015. "
 readinglist:
   - quadreadlink: https://theconversation.com/one-health-keeps-humans-one-step-ahead-of-the-microbes-106984
     quadreadtxt: "'One Health' Keeps Humans One Step Ahead Of The Microbes"